Space News

 One aspect which I need to cover though, which I am struggling with regards the reaction to her flight in the US.

 What I'm trying to pin down is how the American press and people reacted to a Soviet woman in space - indifference, disbelief, horror.
-Also, how they saw Tereshkova herself - courageous heroine, unfortunate pawn of a rival political regime or what ?
+Also, how they saw Tereshkova herself - courageous heroine, unfortunate pawn of a rival political regime or what?

-Any thoughts, observations etc appreciated.
+Any thoughts and observations appreciated.

 Tonyq